alexdmoss/mw-monitoring/README.md

 ## Prometheus

-The Operator is from https://github.com/coreos/prometheus-operator/blob/master/bundle.yaml and tweaked (namespace, resources, labels).
+This uses the [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator/blob/master/bundle.yaml) and tweaked (namespace, resources, labels).
 Had to add `--config-reloader-cpu=20m` to fit it on my tiny cluster!
 There is no equivalent for the prometheus-config-reloader in the current Operator sadly, but just setting it for config-reloader was sufficient to get me up and running.

 ### Install

 1. Install the operator (`./prometheus-operator/`)
 2. Define a `Prometheus` itself (`./prometheus/`).
 I skimped on a dedicated `StorageClass` to save myself a few quid.

-When this is up and running, you should be able to `kubectl port-forward svc/prometheus-operated 9090:9090` and then hit http://localhost:9090/ and see one of the Promethei.
+When this is up and running, you should be able to `kubectl port-forward svc/prometheus-operated 9090:9090` and then hit `http://localhost:9090/` and see one of the Promethei.

 ## Grafana